Your words often don't have the impact you intend them to--which can be problematic, especially in the workplace.

 How many times have you said those words in your lifetime?
-We begin every conversation with a particular intent - what we mean to say - however, intent doesn’t guarantee that your message will be received the way you anticipated.
-The impact- what the other person hears, feels, and understands- can often be far from its original intention.
+We begin every conversation with a particular intent, or what we mean to say.
+But intent doesn’t guarantee that your message will be received the way you expected.
+The impact--what the other person hears, feels, and understands--can often differ greatly from your original intention.

-In summary, intent refers to what you thought you were doing, whereas impact is how others perceived what you were doing.
+In short, intent is what you mean to do, whereas impact is how others perceive what you do.

 The road to hell is paved with good intentions.